 - Long List: Their regularly returning 500 Best Albums Of All Time List.

-- Meaningful Name: The name of the magazine alludes to The Rolling Stones, Bob Dylan's song "Like A Rolling Stone" from Highway 61 Revisited and Muddy Waters' "Mannish Boy", which as the line "I'm a rolling stone".
+- Meaningful Name: The name of the magazine alludes to The Rolling Stones (one time they were in the cover, the magazine name even had an extra "s"◊), Bob Dylan's song "Like A Rolling Stone" from Highway 61 Revisited and Muddy Waters' "Mannish Boy", which has the line "I'm a rolling stone".

 - Nostalgia Filter: The article: "The 500 Greatest Songs of All Time."
 Written in 2004, it included only 3 songs from the 2000s and a truly massive number from the 1960s and early '70s, roughly coinciding with the rise of the magazine itself.
 Probably 400 or so of those songs (and their artists) were regularly panned by the magazine when they were the Top 40 of the day.
 This is to say nothing of the fact that only a small fraction of the songs are from before the 60's.